dtrelogan/react-formstate/docs/validationWiring.md

 this is *not* a validation library per se, but it *wires up* validation, which in react is arguably just as valuable.

-maybe in the future this could seamlessly [plug into](#future) your chosen validation library.

-for now you can do whatever you'd like in your validation functions but i'd suggest using [validator](https://www.npmjs.com/package/validator).
+you can do whatever you'd like in your validation functions but i'd suggest using [validator](https://www.npmjs.com/package/validator).

 sadly, despite the fact that many react packages steer you toward [joi](https://www.npmjs.com/package/joi), _i would NOT recommend using it_. while it has an awesome api, it's not meant for client-side validation and adds about a megabyte to your bundle.